Samet-Furkan-Kopar/X-Clone/README.md

 ## Technologies Used:
 - React Vite
 - Tailwind CSS
+- @reduxjs/toolkit
-- Redux Toolkit
+- redux-persist

 ## Getting Started:
 To get started with the project, follow these steps:
-1. Install project dependencies by running:npm i
+1. Install project dependencies by running: npm i
-2. Start the project by running:npm run dev
+2. Start the project by running: npm run dev